doncat99/StockRecommendSystem/README.md

 # StockRecommendSystem

+## Requirement
 Test on Python 3.5.2

 ## Data Fetching:
 1. Cover Stock and News Fetching
 2. Stock:（NSDQ, NYSE）-> US, (HKSE) -> HK, (SSE，SZSE) -> CHN
-3. Short: US. market short stock info.
+3. Short: US stock market short stock info.
 (Require Multi Ip Support)
+4. Earning: US stock market earning info.
-4. News: EventRegistry
+5. News: EventRegistry

 ## Reinforment Learning:
 The mainly implementation is directly clone from: [Link](https://github.com/shenyichen105/Deep-Reinforcement-Learning-in-Stock-Trading)

-The approach currently use one feature of the data, which is "close price" as input.
-It's supposed there shall be many available combinations we can play and test with.
+More in mind:
+1. The approach use only "Adj Close" price as input, it's supposed more features combinations shall be joined to the party.
+2. The Trading Strategy is a little mediocre and limited, better rewrite it.
+3. At most only two tickers are allowed in the trading system, rewrite it.

 init cash:  100000